Building a lumber rack

 You can download my lumber rack plans I drew to generate

-For material, I used 22mm thick lumber that used t obe a futon frame.
+For material, I used 22mm thick wood that used to be a futon frame.
 Because there are so

 many supports, I made a plywood template of a support to layout for the maximum number